renatamilanez/projeto18-poc-ts/README.md

   • GET: `/movies/:movieId`

+    Where "movieId" is the id number from the movie you want to get the information about"

   • GET: `/movies/plataform/:plataformId`

-    *Where "plataformId" is the id number from the plataform you want to know the movies available"
+    Where "plataformId" is the id number from the plataform you want to know the movies available"

   • POST: `/movies`